dij0s/PETAL/thesis/bachelor_thesis.typ

 Consequently, language models can leverage their natural language processing capabilities to choose the appropriate tools for the query.

 An issue with the current approach is that when the _toolbox_ is too large, it becomes difficult for the language model to choose the right tools for the job.

-This issue is addressed by exploiting the power of embeddings.
+This issue is addressed by exploiting the power of embeddings, enabling the system to easily retrieve the different tools from their embedded descriptions, semantically.

-An embedding is a mathematical representation of data in a high-dimensional vector space where semantically similar information are mapped to nearby points.
-This enables the system to embed the descriptions of the different tools and easily retrieve them semantically.
 On top of that, it is more efficient computation-wise than prompting the language model to choose them.

 When retrieving tools, the system computes the cosine similarity between both embeddings to quantify the semantic similarity (#ref(<cosine_sim>)).
 Finally, the quartile coefficient of dispersion is measured against the distribution of retrieved similarity scores (#ref(<qcd>)).